- Search The Registry

 - My Account

-This date marks the birth of “Cab" Calloway, who was born on Christmas day in 1907.
-He was an African American vocalist and band leader.
+This date marks the birth of “Cab" Calloway, born on Christmas day in 1907.
+He was a Black vocalist and bandleader.

 Calloway's other important recordings included "Pickin' the Cabbage" and "Sunday in Savannah," which he sang in the 1943 motion picture "Stormy Weather."
 He also appeared in the films "St. Louis Blues" and "A Man Called Adam."
 In the 1990s, Calloway's timeless appeal got him a cameo in a Janet Jackson video that introduced a new generation to his crowd-pleasing genius.